lily-sf888/canvas/README.md

+## Related Medication Search

+This app allows the user to find all generic and branded drugs that contain the same active ingredients as a referenced drug.

+For example type in Tylenol, select from the search results.
+See the active ingredients and related brand and clinical names for the drug.

+The[RxNormAPI]
+(https://rxnav.nlm.nih.gov/RxNormAPIREST.html#label:functions) was used to perform the search functionality of this app.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>